The TAC building and programme belong to YOU, so please make the most of them.

 OUR MISSION

-The closure of the school impacted the community in many ways; by removing a meeting place for young people in their own community; by out-sourcing education services and by closing the public meeting-space.
 The need to travel elsewhere to access basic education and meetings changed the community’s sense of itself from having been its own centre to feeling like it was a satellite of someone else’s centre.

 Informal dialogues, semi-formal consultations and community dialogues confirmed the community’s agreement to secure the School building and grounds for community use.

-Volunteers, working groups and the Trustees are now reflecting upon the first few years of TAC Programme activities (which were heavily impacted by Covid) and working on and delivering plans with a twofold priorities:
+Volunteers, working groups and the Trustees are now reflecting upon the first few years of TAC Programme activities (which were heavily impacted by Covid) and working on and delivering plans which support well-being and stimulate growth, encouraging people to build confidence, a strong sense of identity, and contribute to a well-populated community undertaking enterprise and collective self-care.

 Annual General Meeting (AGM) of